-For Fear of Kofi investigates the circumstances of a police shooting that took place on March 2, 2010, at the University of Florida.
-University Police responded to a 911 call from graduate housing; a student stating concern about her neighbor, Kofi, a fellow Ph.D student from Ghana.
-According to her report, he was having a mental breakdown and she could hear him yelling.
-90 minutes later, police forced their way into his apartment and shot him repeatedly, nearly killing him.
-The University tried to contain the story using non-disclosure agreements.
+For Fear of Kofi investigates the circumstances of a police shooting that took place inside a University of Florida graduate housing complex on March 2, 2010.
+University police responded to a 911 call from a graduate student who was concerned about her neighbor, Kofi, a fellow PhD student from Ghana.
+According to her report, Kofi was having a mental breakdown and she could hear him yelling.
+Ninety minutes later, police forced their way into his apartment and shot him repeatedly, nearly killing him.
+The university tried to contain the story using non-disclosure agreements and financial settlements.
 However, not everyone agreed to remain silent.
-Those involved recount their roles, and the film invites the viewer to examine how this traumatic event could have been avoided.
+Those involved in the shooting, including the commanding police officer, recount their roles.
+The film invites the viewer to examine how this shooting could have been avoided.